What does SEND mean?

 9 What are the expertise and training of staff?

-Our SENDCO has 17years experience in this role and has worked alongside primary school children for 32 years
+Our SEND lead has 17years experience in this role and has worked alongside primary school children for 33 years

 In the last academic year, staff have been trained in provision mapping, QFT strategies, precision teaching, Thrive and Managing anxiety.